 Along the way, there are several tools and tricks you can use to make your life easier, but I think it’s important to start by emphasizing that this is very much more of an art than a science, and that experience is really the best way to learn.

-If you have an trip in mind that you'd like to weave into an Aeroplan Mini-RTW, go ahead and put the advice in this article into practice.
-And even if you don't have an idea at the moment, I highly encourage you to play around and experiment with "practice trips" to get familiar with the process.
+If you have a trip in mind that you’d like to weave into an Aeroplan Mini-RTW, go ahead and put the advice in this article into practice.
+And even if you don’t have an idea at the moment, I highly encourage you to play around and experiment with “practice trips” to get familiar with the process.

 Knowledge of Star Alliance Routes Is the Key

 Before we begin… why do I say that experience is the best way to get good at Aeroplan Mini-RTW itinerary planning?
 Well, at the end of the day, putting together a valid Aeroplan Mini-RTW itinerary really boils down to an exercise in knowing which Star Alliance airlines fly from where to where.
 The better your knowledge of the Star Alliance route network, the more quickly and easily you’ll be able to string together a valid itinerary, because you’ll already have an idea of what will and won’t work.

 For example, if any seasoned Aeroplan award booker were tasked with finding a route from Canada to Europe with negligible fuel surcharges, they would know that the only direct options are Brussels Airlines from Toronto, LOT from Toronto, Swiss from Montreal, or Turkish Airlines from Toronto or Montreal.
 Possessing that kind of knowledge off the top of your head makes the whole thing so much easier.